bensinober/go-tcp-proxy/README.md

 # tcp-proxy

 A small TCP proxy written in Go
+This is a fork of github.com/lumanetworks/go-tcp-proxy modified for CI automation builds and creation of docker images.

 This project was intended for debugging text-based protocols.
 The next version will address binary protocols.